-2.2.4.
+2.3.5.
 One-on-one discussions

-AEMO may need to engage with stakeholders individually, for the purpose of obtaining, verifying or discussing relevant confidential information that is essential for the accuracy of the reliability forecasts.
-Typically it would be either for consulting or involving (Table 1).
+AEMO may engage with stakeholders individually, for the purpose of obtaining, verifying or discussing relevant confidential information that is essential for the accuracy of the reliability forecasts.
+One-on-one discussions may be consulting, involving or collaborating types of engagement.

-2.2.5.
+2.3.6.
 Written consultation

-Significant changes to forecasting methodologies and major reviews require more extensive consultation, in some cases as prescribed by the NER or the Interim Forecasting Best Practice Guidelines (FBPG).
-Written consultations will generally be flagged through the FRG or the NEMWCF.
+Significant changes to forecasting methodologies and major reviews require more extensive consultation, in some cases as prescribed by the NER or the Forecasting Best Practice Guidelines (FBPG).
+Written consultations will generally be hosted on AEMO's Consultation web portal, and flagged with relevant stakeholders through broad communications, including in industry forums (such as the FRG or the NEMWCF).
 AEMO will publish consultation papers and invite written submissions from Registered Participants and interested parties.
 Consultations can be for either for consulting or involving.